LazaUK/Google-Gemini3Pro-CargoLoadOptimiser/README.md

 # Van Load Optimisation by CLOA, powered by Gemini 3 Pro
-CLOA (Container Load Optimisation App) is a 3D visualisation tool to maximise the efficiency of cargo van loading.
-It simulates the placement of various standard parcel types into a fixed-size container, generates real-time utilisation statistics and uses the Gemini API to provide AI optimisation insights.
+**CLOA** (_Container Load Optimisation App_) is a 3D visualisation tool, designed to maximise the efficiency of cargo van loading.
+It simulates the placement of various standard parcel types into a fixed-size cargo van, generates real-time utilisation statistics and uses the _Gemini API_ to provide AI optimisation insights.

 ## 📑 Table of Contents
 - [Optimisation Challenge]()